ERCES Authority · Educational Reference

 International Fire Code §510

 The 2021 International Fire Code (IFC), Section 510, "Emergency Responder Radio Coverage," is the primary model code driving ERCES requirements.
-It establishes minimum signal coverage levels (expressed as Delivered Audio Quality, or DAQ), defines which buildings must comply, and sets requirements for system design, testing, and ongoing monitoring.
+It establishes minimum signal coverage levels, defines which buildings must comply, and sets requirements for system design, testing, and ongoing monitoring.
+IFC §510 first appeared in the appendix of the 2009 IFC and was moved into the body of the code in the 2012 edition.

 NFPA 1225 (2022)

-NFPA 1225, Standard for Emergency Services Communications Systems, consolidates the technical design and performance requirements that IFC §510 references.
-Chapter 18 of NFPA 1225 governs in-building systems, specifying DAQ levels, battery backup durations, monitoring requirements, and the methodology for signal-strength testing.
+NFPA 1225, Standard for Emergency Services Communications Systems, consolidates the technical design and performance requirements for ERCES.
+Chapter 18 of NFPA 1225 governs in-building systems, specifying signal quality levels, battery backup durations, monitoring requirements, and the methodology for signal-strength testing.
+NFPA 1225 (2022 edition) consolidated the previous NFPA 1221 and NFPA 1061 standards into a single document.

 Texas has adopted editions of the IFC, and many Texas jurisdictions have also adopted NFPA standards by reference.
 The specific edition in effect varies by jurisdiction — owners should confirm which code cycle their AHJ enforces.